Mellanox/ufm_sdk_3.0/plugins/fluentd_telemetry_plugin/README.md

 |:-----------------:|:--------:|:------------------------------------------------------------:|
 | attribute.enabled |   True   | If True, the **attribute** will be part of the streamed data |
 |  attribute.name   |   True   |   The name of the **attribute** in the streamed json data    |

+*Updating the streaming attributes configurations will be reflected automatically and applied on the next streaming period.